kckaewchan/firstProject/README.md

 # firstProject
-# a chuleeporn new project
+# a Chuleeporn new project

 # My first Git Push Project